 How long do brake pads last, really?
 If you’re wondering when to change brake pads on your ride, your vehicle will let you know.
 And it won’t give you some vague answer like: “Every 30,000 to 70,000 miles, depending on your driving style.”
 Nope.
-Whether you drive a Silverado or a 7 Series, it’ll tell you EXACTLY when to change brake pads — your brake pads.
-Because it’s a warning, courtesy of your brake sensors, which act kind of like Mack in the old Dr. Seuss story.
+Whether you drive a Silverado or a 7 Series, it’ll tell you EXACTLY when to change your pads.
+It’ll be a warning, courtesy of your brake sensors, which act like Mack in the old Dr. Seuss story.
 (More on that in a moment.)
 Here’s a link to the Carlson sales support page, if you need to order new electric wear sensors. — Motor City Mitch

 On my seventh birthday, my folks gave me a Hot Wheels car called the Splittin’ Image and my Aunt Sarah gave me a book.
 Naturally, I spent more time racing the car (I liked the twin-cockpit design, though it always lost to my Camaro).
 But I remember the book: “Yertle the Turtle and Other Stories” by Dr. Seuss.
 The main story was about a king turtle (Yertle) who ordered his fellow turtles to climb onto one another and form a tower.
 Then he sat on top.
 As the tower grew, his view got better.
 But there was a problem.
 A turtle at the bottom, named Mack, kept complaining about the weight.
 Yertle ignored Mack until he burped.
 And the reverb from his burp knocked the king off his perch.
 It was a good story.